 Another set of singles never finds someone to marry.
 This could result from a very strict attitude towards qualities to look for in a mate, in which case no one is good enough for them, or a nasty character that sends away potential mates.

-If you choose to remain single, your decision must consider your sexual desire.
-If you cannot contain it, get married.
+If you choose to remain single, consider your sexual desire.
+If you cannot contain it, find a mate and get married.

 Why Am I still single?